Matthew-Fergal/SQL_QUERIES/README.md

 # SQL_QUERIES
-Practice questions to show sql queries
+Practice questions to show sql queries.
+Schema, Questions and Query will be added to showcase my SQL abilities.